 Even though I am from Scotland, a land known for it’s breathtaking mountains and snowy white peaks in winter, I had never ventured onto white powder before.
 It was January in Nevada and the Heavenly slopes of the Sierra Nevada mountains were calling.
 Not to me, but to my fiance an avid skier.
 The trip, hurriedly arranged, took us from Tampa airport to Las Vegas, to Reno, where we packed into our rental four-wheeler and headed south.
 There were four of us, my fiance and I, his son and his buddy, both in their mid-twenties.
-Part way, we stopped and the men got out to wrap chains around the wheels to keep the vehicle from sliding on snow packed and steep roadways as we wound our way through the foothills.
+Part way, we stopped and the men got out to wrap chains around the wheels, to keep the vehicle from sliding on snow-packed and steep roadways, as we wound our way through the foothills.
 This was a serious snow trip!

 Lake Tahoe resides partly inside the great state of Nevada, but also edges the California state border.
 I had never been to either one before and got pretty excited.
-As we waited in town at the light, snow started falling.
-I glanced to my right where a sign read ‘Welcome to California!’
+When we waited in town at the light, snow started falling.
+I glanced to my right where a sign read, ‘Welcome to California!’
 It was a magical moment and my inner child delighted at the sight of pretty snow flakes falling, not seen since my childhood in West Central Scotland.
 I was in California, the land of Hollywood, make believe, and the place where dreams come true!
 This was going to be epic.

 Our accommodations were cramped, for four people, but manageable.
-The boys slept on the couches in the living area while the ‘older couple’ luxuriated in the small bedroom with closet space and a tiny bathroom attached.
+The boys slept on the couches in the living area while the ‘older couple’ luxuriated in the small bedroom, with closet space and a tiny bathroom attached.
 Outside the swimming pool had been covered with a thick blue tarp, it’s winter coat I imagined.
 No-one was in the hot tub so we stuck our fingertips in!
 Boy, it felt good compared to the biting wind chill that evening.

 All gussied up in our glad rags, we ventured out and down into the underground tunnels linking the Casinos to the town.
 We strutted through spectacular playgrounds of the rich and famous like we owned the place.
 Everything sparkled and exhilaration hung in the air.
-I felt like I was experiencing my fifteen minutes of fame, everyone is supposed to get it in their life, in a world I had only ever seen on television.
+I felt like I was experiencing my fifteen minutes of fame, which everyone is supposed to get in their life, in a world I had only ever seen on television.
 Enthralled by the absolute luxury of the interior design palate, the visual explosion of perfection and ambiance exposed me to new levels of possibility.
 I was captivated.
 The others headed for the bar and gambling tables.
 We all had a go at both.
 Inside a dinner theater we saw the Pointer Sister perform.
 The live show was nothing short of sensational.

-Then the scariest part surfaced, having to grab onto a rope, conveyor belt of sorts, while in the standing position with poles under my arm, to be pulled back up the hill without falling!
+Then the scariest part surfaced, having to grab onto a rope, conveyor belt of sorts, while standing with poles under my arm, to be pulled back up the hill without falling!
 What had I done to deserve this!
-The beginner’s course had been set out like a Westminster Dog Show for adults in snow on the side of the hill.
-We were in small groups each with a personal instructor who took us in turn to ask safety questions and run us through the bends and twists.
+The beginner’s course had been set out like a Westminster Dog Show for adults in skis on the side of the hill.
+We were in small groups, each with a personal instructor who took us in turn to ask safety questions and run us through the bends and twists.
 In conversation with the group instructor assigned to me I discovered he worked at a local hospital as a Nursing Assistant.
-In an attempt to bargain with the mountain I told him I was a Nurse, but not just a Nurse, a Charge Nurse and also working on a Baccalaureate Nursing Degree.
-It was no good though, I didn’t get extra credit for that.
-The mountain didn’t care that I saved lives for a living, it loomed cold and insensitive above us all the while threatening to take mine.
-After four days of class I was let loose to do or die!
+In an attempt to bargain with him, and manage my assignment, I told him I was a Nurse, but not just a Nurse, a Charge Nurse, and also working on a Baccalaureate Nursing Degree!
+It was no good though, I didn’t get a shred of mercy for that.
+Neither he nor the mountain cared what I did for a living!
+So what if I saved a couple of lives here and there, this mountain posed a tangible threat to mine.
+Afraid of everything, I continued to try and pass the beginners class as the formidable white peaks of the Sierra Nevada mountains loomed above me.
+After four days of that, I was let loose to do or die!

 The next morning it happened.
 Up on the mountain I confronted my deepest fears.
 The chairlift tipped us out onto a slippery mound and I just kept going.
 Let me tell you people, there is no feeling in this world worse than the ground moving under you feet and you have no control over it!
 In a standing position, my body moved forward and downward with the momentum of a snowball rolling down a hill, with two long sticks clicked onto heavy rental boots strapped to my legs.
 What was I thinking!